browserengineering/book/book/graphics.md

 ```

 The resulting list of things to display is called a *display
-list*^[The term is standard.]
+list*.^[The term "display list" is standard.]
 Since `layout` is all about page
 coordinates, we don't need to change anything else about it to support
 scrolling.

-Once the display list is computed, `draw` needs to loop through the
+Once the display list is computed, `draw` needs to loop through it
-display list and draw each character.
+and draw each character.
 Since `draw` does need access to
 the canvas, we make it a method on `Browser`:

 ``` {.python expected=False}